alexjlockwood/AndroidDesignPatterns/_posts/2018-01-24-experimenting-with-nested-scrolling.md

     </p>
 </div>

-As I was working through the code, I was reminded of some of the challenges with Android's nested scrolling APIs I faced when I first wrote the screen a couple of years ago.
-Introduced in API 21, the nested scrolling APIs make it possible for a scrollable parent view to contain scrollable children views, making it possible to create the scrolling gestures that Material Design formalizes on its [scrolling techniques][material-spec-scrolling-techniques] patterns page. **Figure 2** shows a common use case of these APIs involving a parent `CoordinatorLayout` and a child `NestedScrollView`.
-Without nested scrolling, the `NSV` scrolls independently of its surroundings.
+As I was working through the code, I was reminded of some of the challenges I faced with Android's nested scrolling APIs when I first wrote the screen a couple of years ago.
+Introduced in API 21, the nested scrolling APIs make it possible for a scrollable parent view to contain scrollable children views, enabling us to create the scrolling gestures that Material Design formalizes on its [scrolling techniques][material-spec-scrolling-techniques] patterns page. **Figure 2** shows a common use case of these APIs involving a parent `CoordinatorLayout` and a child `NestedScrollView`.
+Without nested scrolling, the `NestedScrollView` scrolls independently of its surroundings.
 Once enabled, however, the `CoordinatorLayout` and `NestedScrollView` take turns intercepting and consuming the scroll, creating a 'collapsing toolbar' effect that feels more natural.

 <!-- Figure 2 -->